-Hammond & Shaw are a well established firm of Chartered Surveyors in South Devon, offering Mortgage Valuations, HomeBuyer Surveys and Building Surveys for properties in Exeter, Newton Abbot, Plymouth and the surrounding area.
-With a wealth of experience in residential property surveying, our directors have built up a reputation for excellence and professionalism in all our dealings.
+Hammond & Shaw is a long-established local firm of Chartered Surveyors in South Devon, providing Mortgage Valuations, HomeBuyer Surveys and Building Surveys for property clients in Exeter, Newton Abbot, Plymouth and the surrounding area.
+With a wealth of experience in residential property surveying, our directors have developed a strong reputation for excellence and professionalism in all our dealings.

 What is a HomeBuyer Survey?

-A HomeBuyer Survey is a detailed inspection and report designed by the Royal Institution of Chartered Surveyors (RICS) to provide prospective home buyers with important information regarding the condition of a property they are thinking of purchasing.
+An RICS HomeBuyer Survey is a detailed inspection and report designed by the Royal Institution of Chartered Surveyors (RICS) to provide prospective home buyers with important information regarding the condition of the property they are looking to purchase.

 The written survey report is produced in user-friendly and jargon-free English, making it a valuable document accessible to everyone.
 Its aim is to help you:

-- Make an informed decision on your property purchase
+- Make an informed decision on your impending property purchase

 - Discover and budget for any urgent or major repairs to the building

 - Consider if any other advice should be sought prior to exchanging contracts

 - Gain peace of mind in knowing all important facts about the property

-- Use the survey findings as a basis for renegotiating the purchase price
+- Use the survey findings as a basis for renegotiating the purchase price, where relevant

 As a Level 2 mid-range survey, the RICS HomeBuyer Survey is not as comprehensive as the Level 3 RICS Building Survey.
-The report is compiled on the basis of a non-intrusive building inspection, meaning our surveyors won’t be able to look under floor coverings or other concealed areas, drill holes or conduct any other invasive methods of investigation.
+The report is compiled on the basis of a non-invasive site inspection.
+This means our surveyors won’t be able to look under floor coverings or in other concealed areas, drill holes or conduct any invasive methods of investigation.

 Is a HomeBuyer Survey right for my property?

 The RICS HomeBuyer Survey is the most popular report requested by property buyers.
-It is aimed at conventional properties that are in a reasonable state of repair.
+The survey is most suitable for conventional properties that are in a reasonable state of repair.

 - Modern buildings and standard-construction older homes built within the last 100 years

 - Properties of standard design

 - Homes built with conventional construction methods

-- Buildings that are in good overall condition
+- Buildings that are in a good overall condition